Module 4: Marketing Your Rental Vacancy – LandlordPass

 Auto-Response

-If you can't respond to every inquiry within two hours, set up an auto-response (Facebook Messenger supports this natively; for email, use a template).
-The auto-response should thank the person, confirm the listing is still available, and include a link to your pre-screening form or your showing schedule.
+If you cannot respond to every inquiry within two hours, set up an auto-response.
+Facebook Messenger supports this natively; for email, save a template in Gmail or Outlook.
+The auto-response should thank the person, confirm whether the listing is still available, and include a link to your pre-screening form or showing schedule.

 Pre-Screening Form

 A short form (5–7 questions) saves hours of back-and-forth.
 Ask for: desired move-in date, number of occupants, current employment status, reason for moving, pet details (if applicable), and whether they can provide references.
-Use Google Forms, Jotform, or any simple tool.
+Use Google Forms or Jotform.
 Share the link in your auto-response and in the ad's call to action.

 Batch Showings

-Schedule showings in blocks — 4 to 6 people in a 60-to-90-minute window.
-This creates natural urgency without pressure tactics, and it's more efficient than running individual tours.
+Schedule showings in blocks — 4 to 6 people in a 60–90 minute window.
+This creates natural urgency without pressure tactics and is more efficient than individual tours.
 Follow up with your top candidates the same day.

-Fair Housing Compliance: What You Can and Can't Say
+Fair Housing Compliance: What You Can and Cannot Say

-Section 10 of the BC Human Rights Code prohibits discrimination in tenancy based on: Indigenous identity, race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, age, and lawful source of income.
-This applies to advertising, tenant selection, and terms of tenancy.
+Section 10 of the BC Human Rights Code prohibits discrimination in tenancy advertising and selection based on: Indigenous identity, race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, age, and lawful source of income.
+This applies to your ad, your showing conversation, and every message in between.

 Caution

 Your ad cannot express a "limitation, specification, or preference" based on any protected ground.
 "No families," "professionals only," "ideal for young couple," "quiet mature tenant preferred" — all of these can trigger a human rights complaint.
 Describe the property and its features.
 Do not describe who should live there.
 (Source: BC Human Rights Code, RSBC 1996, c.
 210, s.
-10; BC Human Rights Tribunal tenancy guidance; TRAC human rights page.)
+10; BC Human Rights Tribunal tenancy guidance; TRAC.)

 Safe vs. Risky Ad Language